ruby/spec/README.md

 [![Build Status](https://travis-ci.org/ruby/rubyspec.png)](https://travis-ci.org/ruby/rubyspec)

 RubySpec is an executable specification for the Ruby programming language.
-The specs describe Ruby language syntax as well as the core and standard library classes.
+The specs describe the Ruby language syntax as well as the core and standard library classes.

 The RubySpec files are written using a RSpec-like syntax.
 MSpec is the purpose-built framework for running RubySpec.